RWAP/PrinterToPDF/README.md

 RWAP Software
 March 2017

+PRE-REQUISITES
+You will need libgd and ImageMagick installed on Linux.

+For Debian (on the Raspberry Pi), this means running;
+<code>apt-get install libgd2-noxpm-dev ImageMagick</code>

 COMPILING
 On some versions of Linux, you will need to change the reference in line 6 to read: